Discord-Bot-Builder/Docs/faq/blocks.md

 <details>
   <summary>The full Preview:</summary>

-  This Structur is the Block that get Showed in DBB Ther you can Place Stuff like Name, Description, Category and more.
+  This Structur is the Block that get showed in the DBB-Editor, there you can place Stuff like Name, Description, Category and more.
-  Please make shure that you arent use the Same name for to Blocks!
+  Please make shure that you arent use the same Name for tow Blocks!

   ```javascript
   module.exports = {